mscdex/node-imap/README.md

         * 'KEYWORD' - Messages with the specified keyword set.

-        * 'HEADER' - **Requires two String values, with the first being the header name and the second being the value to search for.** If this second string is empty, all messages that contain the given header name will be returned.
+        * 'HEADER' - **Requires two string values, with the first being the header name and the second being the value to search for.** If this second string is empty, all messages that contain the given header name will be returned.

-    * The following are valid types that require a String parseable by JavaScript's Date object OR a Date instance:
+    * The following are valid types that require a string parseable by JavaScript's Date object OR a Date instance:

         * 'BEFORE' - Messages whose internal date (disregarding time and timezone) is earlier than the specified date.